Using our powerful voice to support conservation.

 - Increase reuse and recycling of water: Continue to develop and expand water and wastewater reuse to more fully recycle our water supply to meet the demands of a growing Florida population and tourism industry.

 - Land acquisitions and conservation easements: Address strategic needs such as connecting wildlife corridors, enhancing water quality and water storage, or provide buffers to existing state-owned lands.
+TNC has the technical expertise to aid in state real estate transactions and stands ready to assist.
 And, funding and managing existing state lands should be a priority for the state.

 The Nature Conservancy government relations team continues to build support and find innovative ways to reach lawmakers who can help us protect land and water, tackle climate change, provide food and water sustainably, build healthy cities, and connect people and nature.
 We engage with city, county, state and federal representatives, making recommendations to influence policy and keep nature at the forefront of decision-making.